gwdg/rOCCI-cli/README.md

 ### Installation from source

+**Installation from source is intended for advanced users or developers only!**

 To use rOCCI-cli from source it is very much recommended to use RVM.
 [Install RVM](https://rvm.io/rvm/install/) with

     curl -L https://get.rvm.io | bash -s stable --ruby